Michael-RDev/DetectAnythingModel/README.md

 4) Update the **randomPath** variable in the code to point to the directory containing the images.

 5) Open up **vitmodel.ipynb** and run the Jupyter notebook

+> The code will output a randomly selected image from the directory and the predicted class label.

+This code is based on the <a href='https://huggingface.co/google/vit-base-patch16-224'>Google VIT Model</a>.